ELehotzky/Advent-Octocatlendar/README.md

 *Dependencies*
 --------------
-Built with JavaScript, HTML, and CSS
+Built with JavaScript, HTML, and CSS.
+Octocat images pulled from https://octodex.github.com/ - artist credits in image tags.

 *Challenges we ran into*
 ------------------------